jju/stubbl/seasons/gcx/week06.md

 The Spectres and Vagabonds traded TDs throughout and it came down to a matter of possession timing that put the Vagabonds on top in one of their best matches in recent memory.
 The Vagabonds are having their best offensive season ever with a TD/GP rate over pi.
 ZV 5 - DS 4

-OM - AR Win for either puts them on top of their division
+OM - AR Win for either would have put them on top of their divisions, but the draw leaves them in the middle of the fray

 The fight for first in the Pits was won in the first half when the Eagles' defense swallowed up the Furies attack.
 After that it was mostly just a case of defending until Humbert could make a timely endzone run.
 (There were a few palpitations before that, but we always gloss over a bit.)
 RE 2 - CF 1